What Happens If My Car Gets Hit By Somebody Who Doesn’t Have Insurance?

 Injuries

 If you or your passengers are injured in an accident involving an uninsured vehicle, Section B of your policy will generally provide coverage.
 This section is commonly referred to as Accident Benefits or No-Fault Benefits.
-These benefits cover up to $50,000 in medical expenses for the recovery and treatment of injuries sustained in a motor vehicle accident, regardless of who is at fault.
+Accident Benefits under Section B not only cover up to $50,000 in medical expenses for the recovery and treatment of injuries sustained in a motor vehicle accident, but also provide coverage for rehabilitation services and psychological counselling.
+This is true regardless of who is at fault.

 Damages